BranchManager69/codelexa/README.md

 the existing automation stack.
 Status intent responses read from `~/.codex/task-mail-runner.log` to summarize the most recent completion.

+Incoming Alexa requests are signature-checked using Amazon's certificate chain before the skill logic runs, so only genuine Alexa traffic is accepted.

 Copy `.env.example` to `.env`, fill in the real skill credentials from the Alexa developer console, and restart the process so `dotenv` can load them: